 - Reflective thematic essay, 2250 words (40) [LO 1,2,3,4,5]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 130 hours of total student learning time made up from:

-a) 36 hours of face-to-fact contact, to be distributed between lectures and workshops across 12 weeks (3 hours/week).
+a) 36 hours of face-to-face contact, to be distributed between lectures and tutorials across 12 weeks (3 hours/week).

 b) 94 hours of independent student research, reading and writing.

 There are no prescribed texts, although students are strongly encouraged to read the preliminary texts listed in the Indicative Readings.